thesunkid19/blog/_posts/2018-12-14-RL-davidsilver.md

 Q-learning using second network parameter to stably update the primary parameter.
 The dangerous of TD learning is everytime we update Q-value you also update Q-target.

 Experience replay helps randomizes over the data, therefore help removing correlation in the observation sequences, or convert sequence date to i.i.d data.
 In the least square policy iteration, we use experienment replay to update parameter for stably updating.
-To use experience replay in batch method, we need to store transitions/ experiences $e _ { t } = \left( s _ { t } , a _ { t } , r _ { t } , s _ { t + 1 } \right)$.
+To use experience replay in batch method, we need to store transitions/ experiences $e _ { t } = \left( s _ { t } , a _ { t } , r _ { t } , s _ { t + 1 } \right)$ in a `replay buffer`.

 **ζ**